 Currently, students study the following modules shown below.
 King's reviews its modules on a regular basis, in order to continue to offer innovative and exciting programmes and this list is therefore subject to change.
 Please check here for updates, or contact the School/department for further advice.

-Students choose one module from each of the three following time periods:
+You will choose one module from each of the three following periods:

 Early Modern History

 You will study two required ‘History and Memory’ modules in the second year, as well as taking a number of optional modules.
 You will also have the opportunity to study a modern language in the second year.
 Details of languages offered are available at Modern Language Centre.

 One Group II module, usually offered at other institutions, from a wide range of options that may typically include:

 One survey module from a wide variety of options that may typically include: